School Year 2021-22 Health Protocols as of August 5, 2021

 - Students will wash or sanitize hands before and after class.
 Sanitizer will be available throughout the facility.

 - Students will wash or sanitize hands when they leave and return to the space.
 Hand sanitizer will be available by each studio and the front desk.

 - Students may not wear street shoes in the studios; dance shoes are not allowed outside the facility such as on the sidewalk or in the parking lot.
-We recommend students find shoes such as Crocs to slip on over their ballet shoes or change shoes before entering the studio space.
+We recommend students find shoes such as Crocs to slip on over their ballet shoes or change shoes after entering the building but before entering the studio space.

 - Physical distancing will be encouraged in the class space as much as possible; creative props and space markings to help younger students physically distance in ways that are not overt or strict; the goal is to minimize close contact.
 Curricula has been revised to allow for physical distancing.